-We currently sell our products both directly, through our website, and indirectly via distribution agreements, with approximately 99% of our sales coming through distributors and Sales Agents in 2022.
-We expect that percentage to decline as we enter into additional sales agent agreements We have exclusive and non-exclusive distribution agreements for our products with medical product distributors based in the United States, in the United Kingdom and various countries throughout Europe, India, Canada and Asia.
-For the year ended December 31, 2022, our two largest customers were Applied Medical Solutions LLC who comprised approximately 44% of total sales and Ultra Pain Products Inc, who comprised approximately 36% of total sales.
+We currently sell our products both directly through our website and indirectly via distribution agreements, with approximately 98% of our sales coming through distributors and customers who are referred to us through sales agents, and the remaining 2% from consumers who contact us through our website, in 2023.
+We expect that percentage to decline as we enter into additional sales agent agreements.
+We have exclusive and non-exclusive distribution agreements for our products with medical product distributors based in the United States, in the United Kingdom and various countries throughout Europe, Australia, New Zealand, and Malta.
+For the year ended December 31, 2023, our largest customer was Ultra Pain Products Inc, to whom our sales of products to them comprised approximately 40% of our total revenues.

-We are currently in discussions with several distribution companies with access to various markets in the United States, Europe, and Asia, as well as Veterans Administration facilities.
+We are currently in discussions with several distribution companies with access to various markets in the United States, Europe, and Asia, as well as the Veterans Health Care network facilities.
 Our current agreements stipulate that distributors will be responsible for carrying out local marketing activities and sales.
 We are responsible for training, providing marketing guidance, marketing materials, and technical guidance.
 In addition, in most cases, all sales costs, including sales representatives, incentive programs, and marketing trials, will be borne by the distributor.
 We expect any future distribution agreements to contain substantially similar stipulations.
 Under our current agreements, distributors purchase our products from us at a fixed price.
-Our current agreements with distributors are generally for a term of approximately two to three years and automatically renew for an additional annual terms unless modified by either party.
+Our current agreements with distributors are generally for a term of approximately two to three years and automatically renew for additional annual terms unless modified by either party.
+We also service patients directly as a result of independent sales agents.